Subspace configurations and low degree points on curves: Questions and Problems

 If Question \ref{que:geometric-dim-A} has a positive answer, then one can obtained significant improvements on the genus bound for $d$-minimal curves with $a>1$.
 In particular it would imply that the $a=2$-family constructed by Debarre and Fahlaoui \cite{Debarre-Fahlaoui1993} achieves the largest possible genus.
 Such an estimate is claimed in \cite{Abramovich-Harris1991}, but the proof has a gap (as remarked in \cite{Debarre-Fahlaoui1993}).

-The problem of classifying curves with $\gairr X = d$ is interesting over any field $k$.
+The problem of classifying curves in $Z_d(g)$ is interesting over any field $k$.
 The results of this paper use the assumption $\Char k = 0$ in a few places.
-For instance, Kani's version of de Franchis theorem (Theorem \ref{thm:kani}) requires separability assumption in positive characteristic, the classification of small Sylvester-Gallai configurations used in the proof of Theorem \ref{thm:main-debarre-fahlaoui} is more complicated when $\Char k = 2,3$, and the monodromy argument in Lemma \ref{lem:dimg1} only works in characteristic zero.
+For instance, Kani's version of de Franchis theorem (Theorem \ref{thm:kani}) requires a separability assumption in positive characteristic, the classification of small Sylvester--Gallai configurations used in the proof of Theorem \ref{thm:main-debarre-fahlaoui} is more complicated when $\Char k = 2,3$, and the monodromy argument in Lemma \ref{lem:dimg1} only works in characteristic zero.

 \begin{question} Do the geometric analogues of our main Theorems \ref{thm:weak-genus-bound}, \ref{thm:main-debarre-fahlaoui} hold in positive characteristic? \end{question}